knative/docs/docs/bookstore/page-7/pg7-slack-camel.md

 ![image](images/image21.png)

-Follow the instructions [here](../create-slack-workspace/README.md){:target="_blank"} on how to create the Slack workspace and generate an incoming webhook URL for your designated channel where notifications will be sent.
+Follow the instructions [here](../create-slack-workspace/README.md){:target="_blank"} on how to create the Slack workspace and generate an incoming webhook URL for your designated channel where notifications will be sent to.

 ???+ success "Verify"